 Sunlight.
 Flowers.
 A clear and welcoming day.
 You emerge from your cocoon and find your Path right in front of you.
 You marvel at how you struggled to find it before, when it seems so obvious now.

 Emergence is a beautiful thing.
 And you don’t look back.
 Why would you?
 You’re not there anymore.
 That was someone else.
 You have become a different You.
-And your destiny is ahead of you.
+And your destiny is just ahead.